apear9/rdwplus/cran-comments.md

 # CRAN submission 12-02-2025

-This is an update to change the maintainer's email address to reflect a new institutional affiliation.
-The 'title' field in the DESCRIPTION file has also been changed to be more informative.
+This is an update to rdwplus.
+The update contains two small changes:
+* The maintainer's email address has been changed to reflect a new institutional affiliation.
+* The 'title' field in the DESCRIPTION file has been changed to be more informative ("An Implementation of IDW-PLUS" -> "Inverse Distance Weighted Percent Land Use for Streams").

 ## Test environments